What is cross-grid replication?

 x-ntap-sg-cgr-replication-status

-response header, which will have one of the following values:Grid Replication status Source
+response header, which has one of the following values:Grid Replication status Source

 -